sherlock-audit/2023-03-Gitcoin/README.md

 - `withdraw()`: Used to withdraw ("rescue") any funds transferred to the matching pool by mistake that are not meant to be distributed in the grant round

+Other functions around upating the round are restricted to the Round Operator role and cannot be invoked after the round ends which include
+- updating the round metadata, start - end data
+- updating the round amount

 ___
 ### Q: Are there any off-chain mechanisms or off-chain procedures for the protocol (keeper bots, input validation expectations, etc)?